i-namekawa/worldclocktab/README.md

 ## Acknowledgement

-Favicon world clock is powered by:
+World clock tab is powered by:
 - JQuery
 - bootstrap
 - [leafletjs.com](https://leafletjs.com/) for emmbedding the interactive map